A potential juror at the George Zimmerman trial who told the court he had little knowledge of the case apparently indicated otherwise on Facebook.

-In February 2012, Zimmerman, a neighborhood watchman in Sanford, Fla., shot and killed 17-year-old Trayvon Martin during a confrontation in the dark.
-Zimmerman has said he shot the African-American teen, who he said had been acting “suspiciously,” in self-defense.
+In February 2012, Zimmerman, a neighborhood watchman in Sanford, Fla., shot and killed 17-year-old Trayvon Martin after an scuffle in the dark.
+Zimmerman has said he shot the African-American teen, who he said had been acting "suspiciously," in self-defense.

 The shooting triggered a national debate about race, protests, marches, even high school walkouts.

 Sixteen months later, Zimmerman faces a charge of second-degree murder.

 Susan Constantine, a jury consultant, told ABC News, "This is a very high-profile trial, so who wouldn't want to sit on it?
 It's one reason we get people who would love to be in the position of being that one juror in the middle of all the limelight they never had before."

 When the assistant state attorney, Bernie De La Rionda, first questioned potential juror E7 this morning, he asked whether the prospective juror was exposed to the case in February 2012 or whether he kept up with it.
 E7 answered, "No."

 The potential juror was then asked what else he knew about the Zimmerman case beyond what was listed on his questionnaire.